 Almost 80% of first-page search results use Header 1 to optimize SEO, and for a good reason.
 Headers make it easier for the search engine algorithm to understand the relevance of your content.
 Google’s SEO Algorithm, for instance, is oriented at user experience, and since breaking the content down with headers enhances readability, Google recognizes it as top-quality content as well.

 Thus, before your website goes live, make sure that you use the WordPress editor to structure your content with headers.

 As for the contents, the Google SEO algorithm has an interesting approach, dividing all content into main and supplementary (content with ads).
 The main content serves to achieve a certain purpose, thus, it is ranked higher than supplementary content.

 Also, according to Google’s SEO algorithm, the main content should be immediately accessible when a user opens the page.
 Besides, content should be well-written, with no grammatical or punctuation mistakes than impact its quality.
-Luckily, you can automate proofreading with the following SEO-friendly tools:
+Luckily, you can automate proofreading with the following SEO-friendly tools and services: